 - Create a leadership portfolio of your unique experience in the program

-- Join like-minded students with interest in leadership
+- Join like-minded students with an interest in leadership

 To participate in the Living Leadership Program you must: